sbcshop/USB-C-RTC-Software/README.md

 ### Installation on Raspberry Pi

-* Install MCP2221 Library by running below command on terminal:
+* Install the MCP2221 Library by running the below command on the terminal:

 ```
 sudo pip3 install PyMCP2221A
 ```

-* Connect USB-C-RTC on USB Port of Raspberry Pi.
+* Connect USB-C-RTC to the USB Port of Raspberry Pi.
-* Now clone/download USB-C-RTC Github Repository by running below command:
+* Now clone/download USB-C-RTC Github Repository by running the below command:

 ```
 git clone https://github.com/sbcshop/USB-C-RTC-Software
 ```

-* Now, open downloaded folder from home/pi or by running below command:
+* Now, open the downloaded folder from home/pi or by running the below command:

 ```
 cd USB-C-RTC-Software/examples